kamstrup/fn/README.md

 Seq[byte] of a string
-fn.Go() to execute a Seq in N goroutines and collect the results into another Seq Special "error seq" that can be returned from IO ops and anything that can fail at runtime
+fn.Go() to execute a Seq in N goroutines and collect the results into another Seq Special "error seq" that can be returned from IO ops and anything that can fail at runtime RangeOf Seqs always have a well-defined length.
+Works for unsigned types as well
 ```

 Performance